Vectren Gas Infrastructure Plans

 Vectren Energy Delivery’s natural gas bills in Indiana include a Compliance and System Improvement Adjustment (CSIA).
 State laws allow Vectren to seek rate increases through the CSIA every six months.

 - A law approved by the Indiana legislature in 2011 allows natural gas utilities to seek periodic rate increases to pay for federal mandates, particularly for costs involving pipeline safety.

-- A separate state law approved in 2013 allows natural gas and electric utilities to seek IURC approval of 7-year infrastructure plans.
+- A separate state law approved in 2013 allows natural gas and electric utilities to seek IURC approval of long-term infrastructure plans.
 If a plan is approved, then the utility may request rate increases every six months to cover the costs of projects in the plan.
 The law requires the IURC to consider the plans and increases within very short timeframes.

 Vectren’s Indiana natural gas utility has two service areas:

 - The Vectren North territory includes 48 central, south-central, and southeastern Indiana counties formerly served by Indiana Gas Co.

 - The Vectren South natural gas service territory includes nine southwestern Indiana counties formerly served by Southern Indiana Gas & Electric Co.
 (SIGECO).

 The CSIA is included in each residential account as a flat monthly charge.